scrapy/scrapy/docs/topics/firebug.rst

    :height: 629
    :alt: Inspecting elements with Firebug

-As expected the subcategories contain links to other subcategories, and also links to actual websites, which is the purpose of the directory.
+As expected, the subcategories contain links to other subcategories, and also links to actual websites, which is the purpose of the directory.

 Getting links to follow